 Process Criteria Board of Directors There is no formal performance evaluation system but the Board performs a self-evaluation measured against the financial performance of the Company and the Revised Manual of Corporate Governance.
-Board Committees Audit Committee conducts self-annual evaluation in compliance with SEC Circ.
-No. 4 S. 2012 Guidelines for the Assessment of the Performance of Audit Committee of Companies listed on the Exchange.
+Board Committees Guidelines for the Assessment of the Performance of Audit Committee of Companies listed on the Exchange.
 Individual Directors No formal evaluation process in place.
-CEO/President The compensation committee conducts a performance evaluation of the CEO and of the President.
+CEO/President The compensation committe evaluation of the CEO and of the •